Digital Landscape Review

 What problems could the project solve for people?

-The data we have gathered will help us prioritise our work and provide support where it will have the biggest impact for people – service users.
+The data we gathered will help us prioritise our work and provide support where it will have the biggest impact for people – service users.

-Who’s involved in the review?
+Who was involved in the review?

 A very diverse range of government departments from areas such as mental health, through substance misuse, early years education and environmental protection; sponsored bodies such as Natural Resources Wales and the National Library of Wales; local authorities and health and care organisations.